AutoViML/featurewiz/README.md

 <br>
 All are very important questions and you must be very careful using this feature_engg option in featurewiz.
 Otherwise, you can create a "garbage in, garbage out" problem.
 Caveat Emptor!
 <br>featurewiz uses the SULOV method and Recursive XGBoost to reduce features in order to select the best features for the model.
 Here is how.<br>
-SULOV -> SULOV means Searching for Uncorrelated List of Variables.
+<b>SULOV<b>: SULOV means Searching for Uncorrelated List of Variables.
 The SULOV method is similar to the Minimum-redundancy-maximum-relevance (mRMR) <a href="https://en.wikipedia.org/wiki/Feature_selection#Minimum-redundancy-maximum-relevance_(mRMR)_feature_selection">algorithm explained in wikipedia</a> as one of the best feature selection methods.
 The SULOV algorithm is explained in this chart below.
 Here is a simple way of explaining how it works:
 <ol>
 <li>Find all the pairs of highly correlated variables exceeding a correlation threshold (say absolute(0.7)).